 |Return on assets TTM||4.77%|

 Shorting Automatic Data Processing shares

-There are currently 4.8 million Automatic Data Processing shares held short by investors – that's known as Automatic Data Processing's "short interest".
-This figure is 9.5% down from 5.3 million last month.
+There are currently 4.3 million Automatic Data Processing shares held short by investors – that's known as Automatic Data Processing's "short interest".
+This figure is 12.2% up from 3.9 million last month.

 There are a few different ways that this level of interest in shorting Automatic Data Processing shares can be evaluated.